From a day off to a day on

 Students: You are eligible to receive credit for 3 service hours for attending the full program.
 MUST REGISTER IN ADVANCE.

-This year's format will feature a series of seven artistic breakout workshops, each offered twice during the program.
+2026 will feature a series of artistic breakout workshops, each offered twice during the program.
 You’ll have the opportunity to select and attend two workshops, allowing for an immersive experience.

 Agenda-at-a-Glance

-• The day will begin at 9:00am at The Baldwin Center with coffee, connections and community mingling.
-Breakfast sandwiches from An EP Experience will be available.
+The day will begin at 9:00am at The Baldwin Center with coffee, connections and community mingling.
+Breakfast sandwiches from Frenchie's Coffee Bar will be available.

 2025 Workshops